Mastering Efficient Array Operations with StaticArrays.jl in Julia

 we will learn how to use StaticArrays.jl

-and compare the performance of StaticArray
+and compare the performance of StaticArrays

-to that of regular Array
+to that of regular Arrays

 for several different operations.